Jokari®, A Paddle and Ball Sport

 e-bay.com

-A visit to ebay often shows sets for sale.
-It looked like the going price was around $30 (US) (Aug 24, 2004 -- replacement ball sets were listed--Otherwise replacement balls are hard to find).
+A visit to ebay showed six sets for sale.
+It looked like the going price was around $30 (US).

 Collectibles